-Aerobraking uses atmospheric drag with the planet's upper atmosphere to slow the orbiting spacecraft and change the shape of its orbit.
+Aerobraking uses friction with the planet's upper atmosphere to slow the orbiting spacecraft and change the shape of its orbit.
 The shape of the orbit Mars Reconnaissance Orbiter should fly for making best use of its science instruments has been carefully designed.
 The desired orbit is a near-polar, low-altitude orbit whose most distant altitude at 320 kilometers (199 miles) is about 25 percent farther from the planet than its closest point at 255 kilometers (158 miles).
-Initially, the orbit-insertion engine burn will put the spacecraft into an orbit with a very different shape, with the most distant point about 110 times farther from the planet than the closest point.
-Beginning about March 30, the mission will use hundreds of carefully calculated aerobraking dips into the upper atmosphere over the course of about six months to achieve that dramatic change in shape.
+Initially, the orbit-insertion engine burn will put the spacecraft into an orbit with a very different shape, with the most distant point about 15,000 percent farther from the planet than the closest point.
+The mission will use hundreds of carefully calculated aerobraking dips into the upper atmosphere over the course of about six months to achieve that dramatic change in shape.

-The process uses brief burns from the thrusters while the spacecraft is at the far end of the ellipse -- called the "apoasis."
-The burns are used only to adjust how deeply the spacecraft dips into the atmosphere at the near end or "periapsis" end of the ellipse, where the orbit comes closest to the planet.
+The process uses brief burns from the thrusters while the spacecraft is at the far end of the ellipse --called the "apoasis."
+The burns are used only to adjust how deeply the spacecraft dips into the atmosphere at the "periapsis" end of the ellipse, where the orbit comes closest to the planet.
 It is the atmospheric drag on the spacecraft during the periapsis part of the orbit that does most of the work to decrease the apoapsis altitude.
 Compared to relying only on rocket engines to shape orbits, aerobraking reduces the amount of fuel that must be launched from Earth by nearly one-half.
 This is the motive for aerobraking, a technique NASA has previously used with success for the Mars Global Surveyor and Mars Odyssey orbiters.

 Generally, the density of a planetary atmosphere decreases with increasing altitude.
 However, Mars' upper atmosphere is quite changeable in how dense it is at any given altitude.
 Experience gained from earlier orbiters plus monitoring by this mission's own Atmospheric Structure Investigation will aid calculations of how low to bring the periapsis from day to day.
 This constant monitoring is necessary because efficient aerobraking requires a balance between getting enough friction to slow the spacecraft but not too much heating.
 Too much friction could overheat the spacecraft.
 Too little could prevent getting the orbit to the right shape in time to lock it into the desired time-of-day pattern for the mission's science phase.
+In its configuration for aerobraking, the orbiter presents a frontal area of 37.5 square meters (404 square feet) including the back surfaces of the solar panels and high-gain antenna.
+The more compact and massive main structure of the spacecraft is out in front of these larger surfaces in the direction of travel.
+This configuration gives the spacecraft a self-righting stability comparable to a badminton shuttlecock.